meganepenn/git-lab/answers.md

 hint: (e.g., 'git pull ...') before pushing again.
 hint: See the 'Note about fast-forwards' in 'git push --help' for details.

+Answer12 = yes the changes are now reflected in the local copy.

+Answer13 = .  ..  .git  .gitignore  README.md